 As harsh as the physical injuries can be, they are not the only money someone can seek.
 Any time a person must miss work as the result of an accident, whether due to a disabling injury or the need to attend doctor appointments, they can claim lost wages and earnings as one of the damages.
 Additionally, mental anguish and suffering are common after a car accident and an individual may be able to seek money for those injuries.

 To be able to claim anything, a medical professional must document all injuries.
 Anyone injured in a car accident should immediately visit the emergency room or urgent care type facility and follow up with all recommended treatment.
 A seasoned Martin County car accident lawyer understands the medical needs and the compensation available to people and may be able to use their experience in helping to maximize their recovery.

 After a car accident, most people just want to get their lives back on track.
 Unfortunately, this may be difficult due to lingering pain, the need to visit doctors, and lost income from an inability to work.
 On top of that, individuals may need to deal with the insurance companies who could be trying to get rid of the case quickly, and for as little money as possible.

 Our Martin County car accident lawyers are here to help.
-A lawyer could handle your car accident case with full attention and care.
+A lawyer from Kogan & DiSalvo is ready to handle your car accident case with full attention and care.
 They could shield you from aggressive insurance companies so that you can focus on feeling better and getting your life back on track.
 Most cases end with a satisfactory settlement, but if a trial is necessary to get you the compensation that you deserve, a Florida bar board certified civil trial lawyer could stand ready to argue your case in court.
 Contact Kogan & DiSalvo for a free consultation today.